You can review some of our most recent advocacy efforts online here.

 - Student Academic Appeals Committee

 AUSU regularly meets with AU Dean’s, various VP’s, and the President to discuss matters of importance to AU students.
-In addition, AUSU also advocates to the provincial and national governments for increased educational funding, equitable student loans programs, scholarships and bursaries, and other student issues.
+In addition, AUSU advocates to the provincial and national governments for increased educational funding, equitable student loans programs, scholarships and bursaries, mental health support, and other topics important to students.

-AUSU is also a member of the Canadian Alliance of Students Associations (CASA).
-AUSU executives have travelled for numerous CASA conferences, as well as participated in CASA Advocacy Week on Parliament Hill where student leaders gather annually to advocate to various MP’s and senators for accessible and affordable post-secondary education in Canada.
+AUSU is also a member of the Canadian Alliance of Students Associations (CASA), which helps AU student have a voice at the national level.
+AUSU executives travel for numerous CASA conferences annually, as well as participate in CASA annual Advocacy Week on Parliament Hill where student leaders gather to advocate to various MP’s and senators for accessible and affordable post-secondary education in Canada.

-For more information, visit our advocacy page online here.
+For more information, visit our advocacy page here.